KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 * Handing off a value to another task or thread.
 * Transferring ownership of a unique resource (e.g. a file handle, thread, `std::unique_ptr`)

-In all of the above cases, the need to transfer without copying is necessary.
+In all of the cases above, there is a need to transfer without copying.
 Yet again, pointers are not the answer here.
-Using pointers for this transfer requires managing the storage (either the heap, or some shared memory), which should be unnecessary, or defeats the purpose entirely.
+Using pointers for this transfer requires managing the storage (either the heap, or some shared memory), which should be unnecessary, and might even defeat the purpose entirely.

 Simply put, transferring values in and out of a scope allows efficient passing of values.